mthomps4/blog-posts/posts/software_development_a_woodworkers_perspective/software_development_a_woodworkers_perspective_(part4)-don't_be_a_hero.md

 You can’t invest 110% in all areas of your life.At least not at the same time.
 It’s a balance.

 **Don’t be a hero — It hurts.**

+_note: Is this your title image?
+I lost the reference along the way...
+Let me know here! [github](https://github.com/mthomps4/posts)_